Our comprehensive guide separates fact from fiction so you can find out everything you need to know about this versatile material.

 Non stick is also the best way to reheat leftovers—better than your microwave.
 Reheating in a non stick skillet allows you to restore de-crisped proteins and dried out pastas to their former glory, thanks to the 5-ply stainless steel construction developed specifically for even heating.
 Eating microwaved leftovers, on the other hand, is a game of russian roulette.

 Non stick has an unfair reputation as being lower-quality or less serious than carbon steel and stainless clad, but it’s simply not true.
-High quality non stick pans (like our 5-ply stainless clad PTFE-coated cookware) are versatile and powerful pieces of equipment.
+High quality non stick pans (like ours) are versatile and powerful pieces of equipment.

 In the end, all three materials are used daily by professional chefs, and all three are incredibly valuable and versatile tools for the home cook.

-While ceramic cookware begins eroding the second you start cooking with it, our PTFE-coated non stick cookware has the potential to last indefinitely if it’s properly maintained.
+While ceramic cookware begins eroding the second you start cooking with it, our durable non stick cookware has the potential to last for years if it’s properly maintained.

 The base of our non stick is our Award-Winning Stainless Clad Cookware.
 Each piece is layered with five sheets of four different metals to maximize its temperature control and heat retention ability.
-These pots and pans are then coated with two additional layers of 100% non-toxic polytetrafluoroethylene (PTFE) coating, a professional-quality non stick.
+These pots and pans are then coated with two additional layers of a professional-quality non stick coating.

 Our non stick cookware is produced by multi-generational artisans in the US and Italy.
 From Saucepan to Saute Pan, we work very closely with our partners to turn top-quality raw materials into the best non stick cookware available.